trappiz/ansible-vmware-install-iso/README.md

   - name: Download media (download.sh)
     script: download.sh
 ```
-Of course modify it your needs.
+Of course modify it to your needs.